All times are BST, by the way.

 02.18: The Michael Jackson jokes have started to flood in: “Jackson 5 tickets!!
 20% off!!!”

 I do like the pick, though.
-Lawson is a good player for an 18th pick, and personally, I'm not even sure that he's any worse than Jonny Flynn, the cat murdering bastard that Flynn is.
-Flynn has the upside advantage with his athleticism, but Lawson is a solid all around player with quite a hefty defensive advantage over Flynn, who doesn't seem to understand defense or to want to try to.
+Lawson is a good player for an 18th pick, and personally, I’m not even sure that he’s any worse than Jonny Flynn, the cat-murdering bastard that Flynn is.
+Flynn has the upside advantage with his athleticism, but Lawson is a solid all-around player with quite a hefty defensive advantage over Flynn, who doesn’t seem to understand defence or to want to try to.
 Drafting for need with #18 picks when you suck is usually a flawed premise anyway, so drafting another point guard is fine by me as long as that player is the best player left on the board.
 And Lawson could well have been that.

 02.22: Bilas is agreeing with me about Lawson and his virtues.
 I’m both honoured and worried.

-02.28: I wonder what Michael Jackson's penis and scrotum looked like.
+02.28: I wonder what Michael Jackson’s knackers looked like.
 How far did he really take that skin bleaching thing?
-Isn't bleach a bad thing to have in close proximity to your penis?
+Isn’t bleach a bad thing to have in close proximity to your penis?

-02.30: Sadly, it didn't happen.
-The Jazz draft Eric Maynor with the 20th pick, doing the sensible thing of filling their gaping backup point guard whole with the best available point guard.
+02.30: Sadly, it didn’t happen.
+The Jazz draft Eric Maynor with the 20th pick, doing the sensible thing of filling their gaping back-up point guard hole with the best available point guard.
 Good teams drafting for need.
-It's the future.
+It’s the future.
 Maynor now gets to play for the coach who once waived his dad, which should give Jerry an instant reason to dislike him.